 Lin Wang Gordon 王琳

-Lin has studied insight meditation (Vipassana) for over a decade and in recent years, she has learned from the Tibetan Dzogchen tradition.
-In silence and meditation, she discovers the transformative power of Buddhist philosophy and practices to help live a life of flow, joy, grace and gratitude.
+Lin has dedicated over a decade to studying insight meditation (Vipassana) and has recently deepened her practice through the Tibetan Dzogchen traditions.
+Through her journey, she discovers the transformative power of Buddhist philosophy and practices to help live a life of flow, joy, wonder, and resilience.

-Besides meditation, she was deeply influenced by group dreamwork and studied with Jeremy Taylor.
-Out in the world, she has been a digital marketer for tech and media industries, and has served on the Board of the New York Insight Meditation Center and the Rocky Mountain Ecodharma Retreat Center.
+Besides meditation, she was influenced by group dreamwork, kundalini yoga, and reiki.
+Out in the world, she has been a digital marketer for the tech and media industries, and served on the Board of the New York Insight Meditation Center and the Rocky Mountain Ecodharma Retreat Center.

-She holds a BA from Barnard College, and an MBA from New York University.
-She majored in art at the LaGuardia High School of Music and Arts.
+She holds a BA in East Asian Studies from Barnard College, and an MBA from New York University.
+She majored in art at the LaGuardia High School of Music & Art and Performing Arts.

 Meditate in Nature